dinu12141/ERP_DTRS-PRO/contracts.md

-# Acumatica Cloud ERP - API Contracts & Integration Plan
+# DTRS PRO - API Contracts & Integration Plan

 ## Overview
-This document defines the API contracts, data models, and integration strategy for the Acumatica Cloud ERP clone backend implementation.
+This document defines the API contracts, data models, and integration strategy for the DTRS PRO backend implementation.

 ---